DongqiFu/DISCO/README.md

 # DISCO

 "DISCO" is a disinformation detection toolkit.
+An online demo video is avaiable here https://drive.google.com/file/d/1Nhw1veqjIN9SBz1RLJPDTRVTHuknfjHl

 #### 1. Function of DISCO
 * Input: A batch of susceptive information